BABAoMATIC/Building-a-Real-Time-eCommerce-Churn-Early-Warning-system/README.md

 ---

-**ChurnGuard** - Protecting your customer relationships with AI-powered insights 🛡️
+**ChurnGuard** - Protecting your customer relationships with AI-powered insights 🛡️# Building-a-Real-Time-eCommerce-Churn-Early-Warning-system